Dear Personal Finance for Beginners,

 - Which variable expenses were affected by my raise?
 If you got raise by taking a new job or relocating to a new city, you may spend more or less money than before on transportation, housing, etc.

 - Where can my money have the most impact?
 For personal finance beginners, there’s an “order of operations” of sorts.
-Create an emergency fund, take advantage of any employer match, pay off your high-interest debt.
+Create an emergency fund and be sure to take advantage of any employer match available to you.
+Pay off your high-interest debt (which will also help you get a higher credit score).
 Try to budget as much of the new money as possible toward your #1 financial goal.

 Increase your contributions toward debt or retirement